MaibornWolff/eden/geth-poa-docker/README.md

 ## Quick start

-Setting up this networks requires you to install Docker and Docker Compose.
+Setting up this network requires you to install Docker and Docker Compose.
 Clone the repository, and run `docker-compose up` or use Makefile commands from this directory.

 ```
 # Start the network